-- 1.1.1 Provide key staff awareness campaign to ensure identification of potential or existing cliff hazards and provide appropriate training to key staff to adequately assess the potential risk. - 1.1.2 Carry out a risk assessment of the cliff hazard areas at least every 5 years to identify hazards and ensure these are addressed in a review of the cliff hazard maintenance program.
+1.1.1 Provide key staff awareness campaign to ensure identification of potential or existing cliff hazards and provide appropriate training to key staff to adequately assess the potential risk.

-- 1.1.3 Use specialist expertise to identify and rate risk within in the context of this policy. - 1.1.4 Promptly investigate any reported incidents at cliff hazard areas. - 1.1.5 Implement appropriate safeguards for protection of the public in light of assessed risks.
-This will include, but will not be limited to; - monitor cliff hazards and where necessary initiate strategies to reduce obvious cliff hazard risks: - • - monitor and maintain fencing and signage to fulfill the policy's objectives; - use of Dual Use Paths to restrict access to cliff hazard; and - use of awareness signs to effectively warn residents or visitors of the hazard.
+- 1.1.2 Carry out a risk assessment of the cliff hazard areas at least every 5 years to identify hazards and ensure these are addressed in a review of the cliff hazard maintenance program. - 1.1.3 Use specialist expertise to identify and rate risk within in the context of this policy. - 1.1.4 Promptly investigate any reported incidents at cliff hazard areas. - 1.1.5 Implement appropriate safeguards for protection of the public in light of assessed risks.
+This will include, but will not be limited to; - where appropriate the use remedial works to effectively minimise cliff hazards; - use of Dual Use Paths to restrict access to cliff hazard; and - use of awareness signs to effectively warn residents or visitors of the hazard.